fluffy/dispatch-charter/README.md

 1. Providing a clear problem statement for proposed new work.

-2. Prioritizing new efforts so that area does not take on more work than it can effectively complete.
+2. Prioritizing new efforts so that the area does not take on more work than it can effectively complete.

 3. Looking for commonalities among ongoing development efforts.